fadhlaouir/my-portfolio/replit.md

 # Overview

-This is a professional personal portfolio website for Raed Fadhlaoui, a Software Engineer and Full-Stack Developer.
-The application is built as a modern, responsive single-page application showcasing personal projects, skills, experience, and providing a contact form.
-The portfolio features a sleek dark theme design with smooth animations and multi-language support (English, French, Arabic).
+This is a professional personal portfolio website for Raed Fadhlaoui, a Full Stack Developer (.NET/JS) and OSS Contributor.
+The application is built as a modern, responsive single-page application showcasing personal projects, skills, experience, education, certifications, and providing a contact form.
+The portfolio features a sleek dark theme design with smooth animations and multi-language support (English, French, Arabic) with RTL support for Arabic.

 # User Preferences